Oliver's Cornwall

 Trails website.
 Were the Clay Trails worth all the expense?

 Update August 2010.
-I learn from surveyor and map maker Ernie Biddle that there are now additional off-road links to the clay trails.
+I learned from late surveyor and map maker Ernie Biddle that there were additional off-road links to the clay trails.
 If you are on the Pentewan Valley trail to the south of St. Austell, you will find cycle continuations to Heligan Garden and Mevagissey.
-And a link seems to be planned from the Goss Moor Nature Reserve trail to the trail from Bugle to Eden.
-I shall be re-walking all the Clay Trails during the latter half of 2010 and shall then upload detailed individual entries.
+And a link was planned from the Goss Moor Nature Reserve trail to the trail from Bugle to Eden.
+It hadn't happened by 2012 so I devised my own walkers trail here.
+I rewalked all the Clay Trails during the latter half of 2010 and have now uploaded detailed individual entries.

 Return to top